Nesvilab/PD-Nodes/README.md

 **Step 1.** Select the binary files of MSFragger and Philosopher in their parameter window.

 **Step 2.** Import your protein fasta file via "Maintain FASTA Files" in PD.
 Specify the database in MSFragger node.
+Please note that **the fasta file should include only targeted protein sequences**.
+The corresponding decoy sequences will be automatically generated in the MSFragger processing node.

 | MSFragger  | Philosopher |
 | ------------- | ------------- |